omgardner/omgardner.github.io/_posts/2019-08-23-ABS-Cloropleth.md

 Also, the idea was to use QGIS understand things like ShapeFiles, rules-based labeling, and joins between attribute tables.

+## Colourmap / Colour Range

+Decided to choose colours that:

+- easy to distinguish
+- easy to identify using legend
+- visually appealing

 ## Observations

 - In general, there is a noticeable pattern.
-The closer a suburb is towards a CBD, the higher the income of the suburb becomes.
-This was the thought behind the visualisation, and it holds mostly true.
+The suburb's income increases as it approaches a CBD / City.
+My guess is that due to high costs of living close to a city you need a high income to afford it.
+- The area of each suburb decreases as it approaches a CBD.

 ### Outliers

 #### Low Incomes

-- Some areas have a weekly median income of 0.
+- Some areas have a weekly median income of 0. (coloured black)
   - This could be the null value chosen for missing / insufficient data
   - Some of these areas are national parks.
 There may be nobody registered as living within those areas.
 All areas of Australia, as far as I have seen belong to a SSC (suburb identifier).

 #### High Incomes outside of CBDs

-- mining towns have a much higher income then their surrounding suburbs
+- Mining towns have a much higher income then their surrounding suburbs.
+In the below zoom-out of Australia, you can see there are a number of unusually high income suburbs in the middle of nowhere.
+These are mostly mining towns.

 ## Wider view of all Australia

 ![png](\images\abs-choropleth\all-aus-chorpoleth.png)

+Luckily the ABS dataset had data for all of Australia.
+The use of black for incomes of $0 can make the map look incomplete in the centre.
+However that is just the result of a few giant suburb areas.